 Cyprus is a much warmer country to visit and in September can average about 30 degrees Celsius.
 I mainly took dresses and shorts with a few warmer pieces of clothes like cardigans for the evenings.
 I took several pairs of shoes but as these were mainly sandals and flip-flops they didn’t take up much room.
 Also, I wore a sunhat through the airport to avoid it being squashed in my bag.
 I wore jeans on the plane since it was colder in England but I didn’t wear these once over there.
-I also couldn’t forget to take my bikini as I spent a lot of time in the water there.
+I also couldn’t forget to take my bikini as I spent a lot of time in the water over there.

 Carry-on packing for 3 Days in Brussels, Belgium in Winter

 Since we were there for such a small amount of time and our Airbnb check out was fairly early in the morning, we took a backpack each instead of a suitcase.
 I went wearing hiking boots but took a pair of trainers with me too.
 This was just in case it rained and my boots got too wet.
 Also, I took a couple of pairs of trousers and t-shirts but overall didn’t need a lot of clothes.
 I wore a coat, hat and scarf at the airport and for most of the trip as the weather was fairly mild at about 10 degrees Celsius.

 I’m not sure if it was because I was constantly wearing a woollen scarf and hat or because of the wind but, by the end of each day my hair was very tangled.
 If you have hair like this I would recommend getting a tangle teaser brush like the one below.
 I can’t tell you how much of a difference it makes for me.
 It is so much easier to get stubborn knots out of hair.
 There are plenty of different colours and styles but the compact one is the best for traveling.
 It comes with a handy lid to protect the bristles.

 Carry-on packing for 3 Days in Paris, France in Winter